ismailcakmak/e-commerce-price-tracker/README.md

  * create dictonary formed like that {url:[plarform_name,product_name,product_price]}
  * Then start by checking the dictionary elements one by one, if there is a change in the product price, send an e-mail to the desired address.

+finally : dont forget replace your email in the code file :)

 Thanks..